leukipp/cortile/README.md

 - Maximize window: <kbd>Alt</kbd>+<kbd>Double-Click</kbd>.

 ## Additional [![github](https://img.shields.io/github/issues-pr-closed/leukipp/cortile)](#Additional)
-Additional features of cortile:
+Special settings of cortile:
 - Use the `edge_margin` property to account for additional spaces.
   - e.g. panels (deskbar), desktop infographics (conky).
 - Use the `edge_margin` property to enable tiling only for parts of the monitor.
   - e.g. use a left/right margin that is half the resolution of a large display to tile only windows that are moved inside a certain area.
 - Use the `window_slaves_max` property to limit the number of windows.
   - e.g. with one active master and `window_slaves_max = 2` the fourth and the following windows are stacked (behind the two slaves).

+Hot corners of cortile:
+- Use `tiling_enabled = false` if you prefer to utilize only the hot corner functionalities.
-- Use the hot `[corners]` properties to execute any external command.
+- Use the hot `[corners]` properties to execute any external command available on your system.
-  - e.g. use `bottom_center = "firefox"` to open a browser window.
+  - e.g. use `bottom_center = "firefox"` to open a web browser window.

 Companion tools for cortile:
-- Simply add `cortile` to your startup applications to run it after login.
-- You can install some [minimal-gtk](https://www.xfce-look.org/p/1016504) theme and leave `window_decoration = true`.
+- You can install a [minimal-gtk](https://www.xfce-look.org/p/1016504) theme and leave `window_decoration = true`.
+- Simply add cortile to your `startup applications` to run it after login.

 ## Known Issues [![github](https://img.shields.io/github/issues-closed/leukipp/cortile)](#Known_Issues)
 Known issues and limitations of cortile: